esoterictemplates/minecraft-plugin-template/docs/README.md

 [![Project Status: Maintained][status-badge]][root] [![Repository Size][repository-size-badge]][root]

-This repository serves as a general-purpose template for generating new projects.
+This repository serves as a general-purpose template for generating new Kotlin projects.

 ## Usage